connorsmacd/kayak/README.md

 # kayak

-A macro-free C++20 reflection library
+A C++20 reflection library with minimal macro usage.